Apply now to the International Economy and Business MSc Program

 Entrance exams to the Master’s Programs consist of the following two parts:

-The purpose of the interview is to measure applicants’ verbal competences, as well as to learn about their motivation for joining a program.
-Interviews are evaluated, among others, on the basis of how successful applicants are in communicating their ideas, what career plans they have in mind or how they think they can benefit from the Master’s program in order to meet their future goals.
+The purpose of the interview is not just to measure applicants’ verbal competences and their motivation for joining a program, but their background knowledge and preparedness for participating in an MSc program.
+Interviews are evaluated, among others, on the basis of how successful applicants are in communicating their ideas, what career plans they have in mind, how they think they can benefit from the Master’s program in order to meet their future goals, what kind of basic knowledge they have acquired and how they are devoted to deepen their knowledge further.

 The admission is determined by a board composed of the delegates of the departments responsible for the education of the programme.
 The number of admitted students: Maximum 40